Dear (soon-to-be) multi-millionaire,

 No B.S.
 Marketing to the Affluent by Dan Kennedy

-Who spends money regardless of boom or bust?
+Who has money to spend regardless of boom or bust?

 That’s right, the affluent.